daveknapik/tc-weather-api/README.md

 http://localhost:8080/forecasts/Springfield?state=IL&country=US

-In this example, we specific the US state of Illinois via the `state` parameter as `state=IL` and we find a different Springfield, as evidenced by the coordinates of `"coord": {"lon": -89.6437, "lat": 39.8017}`.
+In this example, we specify the US state of Illinois via the `state` parameter as `state=IL` and we find a different Springfield, as evidenced by the coordinates of `"coord": {"lon": -89.6437, "lat": 39.8017}`.

 Note that you must specify country if you use state, otherwise the remote API at OpenWeatherMap cannot find the location and will return a 404.